 - Tight Seal on Edges: Cranberries leak a lot of juice, so tightly seal the dough edges as best you can.
 Plus, since this pie doesn’t reach the edges of a half sheet pan, it essentially has no structure support!
 Seal those edges by crimping them with a fork or fluting with your hands.
-(You can watch me flute the edges in the video below.)
+(You can watch me flute the edges in the video below, or see my full tutorial on how to crimp and flute pie crust.)
 If the pie dough becomes too warm and fluting/crimping is impossible, stop and refrigerate the pie for 10-15 minutes before trying again.
 The refrigerator is pie dough’s best friend.

 Can I Bake This in a 9×13 Inch Pan?

 You can, but the best option is a quarter sheet pan like this quarter sheet pan.
 The pie will take up the entire size of the pan, much like the full size apple slab pie takes up an entire half sheet pan.
 The lower sides help make sealing the pie dough edges a little easier.
 If you have and want to use a regular metal or glass 9×13-inch dish, you absolutely can!
 Avoid ceramic because the bottom crust will not cook through completely.